 Writing is work.

 Like a few of the other writers who’ve inspired me, I tend to go back to them if I put down a book I’m not enjoying.
 Or when I want to read something familiar.
-Maybe this comes down to tone, but I don’t know.
-In the end, Michael Chrichton wrote with authority just as I hope to.
+Maybe this comes down to the tone of the works, but I’m not sure.
+In the end, Michael Chrichton wrote with authority as I hope to.

 photo: Aditya Vyas